HBoyd255/norm-motor-control-board-code/testing/speed/SpeedTest.md

 To brake the robot, the motors were set to full power, and the code 0b11 is sent to the motor driver.

+# Walking Speed

+Distance 8.4m
+Time 5.2s

+Equal to a walk speed of 1.6m/s